KasperskyLab/triangle_check/README.md

 ### iTunes backup location

 Locate the backup directory created by iTunes.
 The exact location depends on the OS and is described [here](https://support.apple.com/en-us/HT204215).
-The directory you are looking for should contain may subdirectories, and should include 'Manifest.db', 'Manifest.plist'.
+The directory you are looking for should contain many subdirectories, and should include 'Manifest.db', 'Manifest.plist'.
 The backup may be encrypted with a password, if set up in iTunes.
 That password is required to decrypt password-protected backups.

 ### Advanced: create backup with libimobiledevice